GEORGINA-ELIZABETH

 Living Archive: The Home As Galley

-Project Statement:
+Project Information

 The work incorporates biblical and mythological dissection, confronting the use of symbolic storytelling to control, romanticise, or subjugate Black identity, especially that of Black women.
 This is not resistance, but refusal: an archive of being, not becoming.